 Some research, not taken seriously any more, pushed several people towards making their children (even in the womb) listen to classical music to improve intelligence.
 Called the Mozart Effect, loads of people bought into the idea that ‘listening to Mozart makes you smart’.

 I love Mozart – I guess that’s because I heard a lot of his music growing up.
 He was my grandfather’s favourite composer, and that my grandfather was one of the most intelligent and well-read people I’ve had the pleasure to know.
-He went blind in his sixties, but he could tell you on which page of which book you could find a particular piece of information.
-An engineer, a musician, an informal historian, a Latin scholar……….
+He went blind in his sixties, but he could tell you on which page of which book you could find a particular piece of information!
+An engineer, a musician, an informal historian, a Latin scholar!
 Was it the Mozart effect?
 Who knows?
 But I’m sharing this lengthy piece of music that you, like me, might like to work to.

-What sounds do you work to?
+What sounds do you write to?